 - Resource identification and support to individuals and their families

-- Refer therapists in the community who work with adults with autism spectrum disorder.
+- Refer to therapists in the community who work with adults with autism spectrum disorder.

 The Adult Autism Clinic is located on the 3rd floor of the UW Medical Center-Roosevelt Building located at 4225 Roosevelt Way, Suite 306, in the Outpatient Psychiatry Clinic.
 This location provides convenient access to other UW Medicine diagnostic and clinic services, including women's health, laboratory, radiology, pharmacy and internal medicine.